-We are excited to host Sensei Roy Goldberg for a SF BAY Area ‘Daito-Ryu Aikijujutsu’, seminar held on April 6 & 7, 2019.
+We are excited to host Sensei Roy Goldberg for a SF BAY Area ‘Daito-Ryu Aikijujutsu’, seminar held on November 16 and 17, 2019, with an additional Physical Therapy seminar on Friday Nov 15.

-(Click here for more info on this separate seminar)
+(Click here for registering for this separate seminar)

 Daito Ryu Aiki Jujutsu